Final Paper

 The deadlines are listed on our schedule.
 I include them here as well:

-• Paper idea (Start of week 11) – but you are encouraged and welcome to bring your ideas to me before this!
+• Initial ideas (Friday of week 10) – but you are encouraged and welcome to bring your ideas to me before this!

-• Paper proposal and bibliography (End of week 11)
+• Paper proposal and bibliography (Friday of week 11)

-• Notes, outline, and initial draft (week 13, before Thanksgiving)
+• Notes, outline, and draft (Monday of week 14, before Thanksgiving)

-• Final paper due (end of week 14)
+• Final paper due (Saturday of week 15)

 Length

-Seven to ten pages in length (2100-3000 words) for the paper.
+Five to eight pages in length (1500-2400 words) for the paper.
 You may write longer if your essay is still interesting, organized and not repetitive.
 Add a bibliography of all of the works you’ve used (and cited) in writing it (which doesn’t count in the seven to ten pages).

 Format